cjdbarlow/Part-One/local-anaesthetics.md

 ##Key Characteristics of Local Anaethetics
 Characteristics are related to chemical structure.
 These include:
 * **Potency**
+  * Potency is expressed with the minimum effective concentration of local anaesthetic (C<sub>m</sub>)
+  This is the concentration of LA that results in complete block of a nerve fibre in 50% of subjects in standard conditions.
+More potent agents have a lower C<sub>m</sub>.
-Potency is a function of:
+  * Potency is a function of:
     * Lipid solubility
     Potency (and also toxicity) increases with greater lipid solubility.
     * Vasodilator properties
     In general, local anaesthetics cause vasodilation in low concentrations, and vasoconstriction at high concentrations (except cocaine, which causes vasoconstriction at all concentrations)
 * **Duration of action**
 Duration of action is a function of:
   * Drug factors